 “Wendy is great.
 I'm unique and not everything in my life is cut and dry or 'normal' but she has taken the time to understand my crazy workloads and athletic pursuits and has worked a therapeutic plan around things most people would have trouble grasping.
 She really is great and I highly recommend her services!”

-There is no denying that therapy can be a great solution for athletes and others who are struggling with mental health issues; with that being said, therapy is not something that everyone feels ready for or has access to.
+There is no denying that therapy can be a great solution for athletes and others who are struggling with mental health issues.

 In cases such as these, the following mental health solutions can be quite conducive to athletes and other people in need of mental health support.

 Keeping a journal is one excellent mental health solution that does not involve therapy.
 By writing in a journal, athletes and others have a constructive and positive means of letting out their emotions.
 Journaling is a great release and also allows for personal reflection.